behzadhaki/GrooveTransformer/documentation/Chapter 0_PyEnvAndCluster/README.md

 pip install wandb==0.13.3
 ```

-> **Note:** If you don't have previously created a conda environment, you need to uncomment the
+> **Note** If you don't have previously created a conda environment, you need to uncomment the
 > `conda create --name GrooveTransformer python=3.9` line, or simply create the environment using the following
 > set of commands in an interactive session prior to submitting the above shell file remotely
 > ```shell